Pylons/pyramid/docs/glossary.rst

      serialization format.

    renderer
-     A serializer that can be referrred to via :term:`view configuration` which converts a non-:term:`Response` return
+     A serializer that can be referred to via :term:`view configuration` which converts a non-:term:`Response` return
      values from a :term:`view` into a string (and ultimately a response).
 Using a renderer can make writing views that require